Agreement to work flexible hours

 An employment agency is an organisation which is engaged in personnel search, or selection and placement of people for an employing organisation.
 The agency or firm may also be engaged in supply of their own employees to other employers, usually on a short-term basis.
 (See also labour hire firm).

-A contract of employment which specifies that the employment will be terminated on a particular date/event.
+A contract of employment which specifies that the employment will be terminated on a particular date or event (e.g. completion of a project).

 Full-time workers in main job